 When selecting a natural litter option for your ferret, it’s recommended to do some research to ensure that it meets all of your pet’s needs.
 Experiment with different litters to see which one your ferret prefers.
 By making the switch to a natural litter, you can ensure that your ferret has a healthy and safe environment to live in while reducing the impact on the environment.

-Recommended Reading: Are Ferrets Rare?
+Recommended Reading: Why Do Ferrets Lick You?

 How to Make Ferret Litter at Home